WorldFamousElectronics/PulseSensorAmped_2_Sensors/README.md

 In this example, I am holding both of the Pulse Sensors against my right and left fingers.
 That's why the pulses are the same!

-## Connect To Pulse Sensor Processing Visualzer:
+## Connect To PulseSensor Processing Visualzer:

-You can visualize the Pulse Sensor data with a modified version of our Pulse Sensor Processing Visualizer, found in this repo.
+You can visualize the PulseSensor data with a modified version of our Pulse Sensor Processing Visualizer, found in this repo.
-In order to view the data from two Pulse Sensors with our modified Processing Visualizer, first download this repository.
+In order to view the data from two PulseSensor's with our modified Processing Visualizer, first download this repository.
 When the download is complete, move the file `PulseSensorAmped_2_Sensors_1.5.0` and all of it's contents into your `Documents/Arduino` folder.
 Then, move the file `PulseSensorAmpd_Processing_2_Sensors` and all of it's contents into your `Documents/Processing` folder.
 If you don't already have Processing on your computer, go to the [Processing website](http://www.processing.org) and download the latest version.
 Then come back here.

-Next, connect the Pulse Sensors to your Arduino UNO like so:
+Next, connect the PulseSensor's to your Arduino UNO like so:

 * Connect Pulse Sensor **RED** wires to Digital Pins 7 and 8
 * Connect Pulse Sensor **BLACK** wires to the GND Pins